benjamint08/probun/README.md

 ```

 # TODO
-- Add support for multi-folders so routes like `/api/v1/test` can be called etc.
 - Add support for MongoDB out of the box

 This project was created using `bun init` in bun v1.1.1.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.